jasondo-da/Bank_Customer_Analysis/README.md

 | Card Type | type of card held by the customer |
 | Points Earned | the credit card points earned by the customer from credit card usage|

-## Objective

-The purpose of this project is to be part of an ongoing process to refine and develop my data analysis skills.
-In this analysis of bank customers, I will use SQL to clean, and discover new insights within the dataset to better understand current customer preferences and trends to identify characteristics of the ideal customer for a targeted marketing campaign.
-Key areas of focus include analysis on uncovering insights on signs of above-average customer product purchases, and elevated held balances with the intent for future targeting marketing campaigns to search for other similar customers.

 ## Analysis Outline